 Yes, it’s expected that the dough will still rise in the fridge!
 The fermentation will be slower than at room temperature, but you should still see visible bubbling and rising.

 Focaccia is best enjoyed the same day it's made but will continue to taste fresh for 2 to 3 days at room temperature as long as it's stored in an airtight container or plastic bag.
+Leftovers can be reheated, wrapped in foil in the oven, at 350°F/177°C, for 5 to 10 minutes until warmed through.

 For even more cozy recipes, be sure to subscribe to my newsletter.

-Crispy and Fluffy Focaccia (No-Knead) Recipe
+Fluffy Focaccia Recipe

 Equipment